 Piaget's "initial sensorimotor objects" are what I call actual objects that are based on muscular movements; and such actual objects make up the actual world.
 We pick up actual objects and push against actual objects.
 Another term for actual objects is material objects.
-Such objects are made of specific materials and each material has a specific character based on muscular movements.
+Such objects are made of specific materials and each material has a specific character.
 Clothes, foods and books are made from distinctly different materials and involve distinct classes of muscular movements.
 I suggest that all persons share a common background of experience of actual objects and a common actual world.
-We have a shared and common actual life that is rooted in a single, common bodily design and in common nervous, sensory, muscular and skeletal systems.
-As applied here: all human bodies share a common repertoire of muscular movements.
-I suggest that our common ways that developed from those of early reptiles.
-I suggest that our common actual life that is based on muscular movements forms the ground of personal interactions and of society.
+We have a shared and common actual life that is rooted in a single, common bodily design and in common nervous, sensory, muscular movements.
+Therefore, we all understand clothes and foods and books much "the same."
+While moving our bodies, our brains operate in common ways that developed from those of early reptiles.
+I suggest that our common actual life based on muscular movements is the ground of personal interactions and of society.